 An Australian single malt whisky must be aged for at least two years, to be called a whisky.
 All our Manly Spirits Whisky range is aged for a minimum of two years, and our Head Distiller will determine when is the optimal time to share each whisky with the world.

 This is of course with the exception of our North Fort ‘White Dog’ Malt Spirit.
 We couldn’t wait to share this fresh, young, malty spirit with you.

 Variety is the spice of life!
 For some of our whiskies in their final stages of maturation, our expert Distilling team will use various finishing techniques to create new and interesting variants.

 Some of these Distillery Expressions will first appear at the tasting bar at our distillery and will then perhaps make it into our permanent range.
 Please let us know if you would like to be notified of new expressions when available.

 Barley contains starch and it is this starch which needs to be converted into soluble sugars to make alcohol.
 For this to occur, the barley must undergo germination and this first part of the process is called ‘malting’.
-Quality Australian malted barley is sourced and milled to a suitable consistency.
+Quality Australian malted barley is sourced and then milled to a suitable consistency at the distillery.

 The ground down malt, which is called ‘grist’, is now added to warm water to begin the extraction of the soluble sugars.
 The liquid combination of malt and water is called the ‘mash’.
 It is put into a large vessel called a mash tun and stirred for several hours.
 During this process, the sugars in the malt dissolve and these are drawn off through the bottom of the mash tun.
 The resulting liquid is called ‘wort’.
 This process is normally carried out three times with the water temperature being increased each time to extract the maximum amount of sugar.
 Only wort from the first two times is used.
 The third lot is put back into the next batch of new grist.
 Any residue, such as husks, is called ‘draff’.
 This is collected and used in the production of farm feed.